arshogafaryan/PicsartAcademy_exercises/Homework_3/README.md

 3. Implement a function that circles the string C (char*).
 4. Implement the to_ver_case (string) function, which gets a string (char*), formats and returns the same string where all letters are uppercase.
 5. [ * * ] Implement a calculator program that uses std::map and function indicators.
 The exponents of the function refer to the function performing the corresponding arithmetic operation.
-6. Execute evil * Rabat (evil* s1, evil*s2); a function that receives two strings of C and connects (connects) strings together, saving in the first argument.
+6. Implement char * strcat(char* s1, char* s2) function that receives two strings of C and connects (connects) strings together, saving in the first argument.
-7. Execute strset (char* s, char ch); a function that replaces all characters of a given string s with the character ch.
+7. Implement strset(char* s, char ch) function that replaces all characters of a given string s with the character ch.
-8. [ * ] Execute strmov (char* s, int n); a function that cycles a given string s to the right n times.
+8. [ * ] Implement strmov(char* s, int n) function that cycles a given string s to the right n times.
 For example, strmove (”hello", 2); will move ”hello“ 2 positions to the right and get ”lohel".

 # Տնային հանձնարարություններ